 There’s no getting away from the fact that the Strada SL is pricey, even for a 900-lumen light, but what sets Exposure’s design apart is the build quality.
 The CNC-machined unit is finished to the highest standard and comes with a quality quick-release bracket.
 It’s made in Britain, too.

-This light is the successor the Blaze Laserlight – due to some legal unfortunateness, Blaze is now Beryl (it's a long story), and this 'Core' version of the light has been vastly improved over the original.
+This light is the successor to the Blaze Laserlight – due to some legal unfortunateness, Blaze is now Beryl (it's a long story), and this 'Core' version of the light has been vastly improved over the original.

 As seen on London's fleet of on-street hire bikes (the ones with docks, not the ones that end up in the Thames or on fire), the Blaze – sorry, Beryl – combines a standard, max 400-lumen LED light with a green laser, which beams the image of a bike about 2m in front of you as you ride.
-This alerts other road users to your presence more effectively than a light alone, or you shouting "gerroutathefugginway".
+This alerts other road users to your presence more effectively than light alone or you shouting "gerroutathefugginway".

 This one is much lighter, better balanced and easy to mount than the original, and the battery life is generally pretty good.
 You'll get up to 13 hours with a flashing LED and flashing laser on, and we found that to be plenty of illumination.
 However, if you absolutely must have a constant, non-flashing light and laser, it reduces all the way down to just 1.5 hours.
 Recharging is quick and easy via micro USB, happily.

-Lezyne’s lights are some of the best in the business and the Lite Drive 800XL is another brilliant lamp.
+Lezyne’s lights are some of the best in the business, and the Lite Drive 800XL is another brilliant lamp.
 Eight modes and a maximum output of 800 lumens ensure it’s an extremely bright light, capable of illuminating unlit roads as well as being used for the commute through town.

-The most powerful mode only has a burn time of 80 minutes so if you need the full 800 lumens, there are more efficient lights out there.
-Step down to 400 lumens and you’ll be in action for three hours, while still having the security of the top setting should things get really dark.
+The most powerful mode only has a burn time of 80 minutes, so if you need the full 800 lumens, there are more efficient lights out there.
+Step down to 400 lumens, and you’ll be in action for three hours while still having the security of the top setting should things get really dark.

 The design is compact enough and looks good on the bike.
 The rubber mount is quick and easy to use, but it’s not removable: the light and mount are attached to one another.
 Still, this versatile light is at a great price, so we can live with that.